“True autonomy arises when we have broken free of all the old structures, all psychological dependencies, and all fear.” — Adyashanti

 What is Real Autonomy 2022?

-The authenticity of real and true autonomy is doing those things which foster freedom for everyone, not just yourself.
+True autonomy is living free to do those things which foster freedom for everyone, not just yourself.

 The inner journey is the path where we identify and remove harmful programing.
 We break down the barriers that imprison the mind.
 It’s the only way to achieve real freedom, but to dismantle the boundaries of belief, we need the courage to face our fears.